AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 2. FireNet
 =============

 - **FireNet integration with AWS Gateway Load Balancer** provides the capability where adding or removing a firewall to the FireNet does not impact the existing established network sessions.
+AWS Gateway Load Balancer (GWLB) integration is supported for both TGW based FireNet and Multi-cloud Transit FireNet.
+For configuration details on TGW based FireNet without Aviatrix FireNet gateways, refer to `Native AWS GWLB Integration <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#b-enable-native-aws-gwlb-for-firenet-function>`_.
+For configuration details on TGW based FireNet with Aviatrix FireNet gateways, refer to `FireNett with GWLB <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-enable-the-aviatrix-gateway-for-firenet-function>`_.

 3. User VPN
 =============